benii99/data-vis-project/README.md

 ## Features

 - HDI overview with absolute or data-driven color scales
+- Bottleneck Overview choropleth that visualizes component imbalance (variance, average distance, or max gap)
 - Click-to-select region interactions with stored session state
 - Component evolution chart that highlights the bottleneck at each time step
 - Streamlit caching for GeoJSON, SHDI table, yearly HDI vectors, and per-region series
-- Modular architecture ready for adding Bottleneck Overview or comparative dashboards
+- Modular architecture ready for future comparative dashboards

 ---